emiliosheinz/full-cycle-api-gateway/README.md

 - Performance Bottlenecks: The API gateway can become a performance bottleneck if it is not properly configured and optimized.

 - Security Concerns: The API gateway is a potential security risk, as it exposes the internal network to external threats.

+## Kong API Gateway

+Kong is an open-source API gateway and microservice management layer.
+It is a scalable, fast, and extensible platform written in Lua that helps you manage your APIs and microservices.
+Kong runs in front of any RESTful API and is extended through plugins, which provide extra functionality and services beyond the core platform.